Dr. Yvette Stupart is a clinical counselor and educator. She gives insights on how to experience emotional health and relational well-being.

 Along with your spoken words, are a range of nonverbal actions that convey messages.
 Your nonverbal behavior gives information about your moods and what you mean by what you say.
 For example, if you are upset with your husband or wife, your facial expression is likely to show it.

-As a couple, you share an intimate relationship, and so you act in a different way to each other, than you would act towards a stranger or one of your acquaintances.
+As a couple, you share an intimate relationship, and so you act differently toward each other than you would towards a stranger or one of your acquaintances.
 Body movement goes with and supports your verbal communication, and helps you to convey what you mean.
-Also, physical contact with your spouse can have meaning,for example, your touch shows closeness and affection.
+Also, physical contact with your spouse can have meaning, for example, your touch shows closeness and affection.

 6 Steps to Improve Your Communication